charouzic/fast-like-f1/README.md

 [Mews](mews.com) (Czech company within hospitality).
 It is adopting functional way of writing code, using immutable data structures, pattern matching and many more cool stuf that functional langugues like Scala posses.

-## Prerequisities for running the project
+## Prerequisities for Running the Project
 The machine you will run this project on needs to have installed [docker](https://www.docker.com/get-started) and [dotnet](https://dotnet.microsoft.com/en-us/download).

 ## Running the Project